On this page

 Just download a pre-compiled version for your OS.

-Run the other examples with curl
+Run the other examples with curl or Invoke-WebRequest.

 $ curl http://localhost:3000/date